 The entire database generated and used for this analysis is freely available on the Newcastle University website (http://research.ncl.ac.uk/nefg/QOF) for the benefit of other experts and interested members of the public.

 Q: Why was the study carried out?

 A: Consumer interest in the safety, nutritional quality, and environmental impacts of organic food and farming has grown steadily over the last two decades.
-While hundreds of studies have assessed the impacts of organic farming on the nutritional quality of organic fruits, vegetables, grains, and nuts, far fewer research projects have focused on organic meat and dairy products.
-In addition, until this study, there has been nopublished in the open scientific literature focused on the nutritional quality attributes of organic meat products.
+While nearly 400 studies have assessed the impacts of organic farming on the nutritional quality of organic fruits, vegetables, grains, and nuts, fewer research projects have focused on organic milk and dairy products.
+In addition, until this study, there has been nopublished in the open scientific literature focused on the nutritional quality attributes of organic milk and dairy products.

-The European Commission recognized this gap in published studies, and provided the support needed by the University of Newcastle team to carry out this study on organic meat products.
+The European Commission recognized this gap in published studies, and provided the support needed by the University of Newcastle team to carry out this study on organic milk and dairy products.
 The European Commission also supported a 2014 study led by Dr. Leifert that was focused on the nutritional differences in organic versus conventional plant-based foods, published in the British Journal of Nutrition in July 2014 (Baranski et al. 2014).
-A was also published February 16, 2016 in the British Journal of Nutrition (Średnicka-Tober et al. 2016). on milk/dairy products
+A was also published February 16, 2016 in the British Journal of Nutrition (Średnicka-Tober et al. 2016). on organic meat